UCLA-CS130/Mr.-Robot-et-al./test/lightning-1.0-features.md

     localhost:8080/angrybird.png

-Chrome's DevTools should show an `200 OK` response.
+A browser's developer tools should show an `200 OK` response.
 Then:

-* Refresh the page, and a `304 Redirect` (to cache) should occur, as Chrome is locally caching the content.
+* Refresh the page, and a `304 Redirect` (to cache) or `200 OK (cached)` should occur, as the browser is locally caching the content.
 * Wait 5 seconds, and refresh the page again.
 A `200 OK` response should once again be seen, as the content has expired.